MRCIEU/PHESANT/README.md

 Arg | Description
 -------|--------
 outcomefile 		| Comma separated file containing phenotypes, and a user id column.
 Where there are multiple columns for a phenotype these must be adjacent in the file.
 Specifically for a given field in Biobank the instances should be adjacent and within each instance the arrays should be adjacent.
-Each variable name is in the format 'x[varid]\_[instance]\_[array]' (we use the prefix 'x' so that the variable names are valid in R). exposurefile 		| Comma separated file containing the exposure variable (e.g. a snp or genetic risk score). variablelistfile 	| Tab separated file containing information about each phenotype, that is used to process them (see below). datacodingfile 		| Comma separated file containing information about data codings (see below). exposurevariable 	| Variable name as in exposurefile.
+Each variable name is in the format 'x[varid]\_[instance]\_[array]' (we use the prefix 'x' so that the variable names are valid in R). exposurefile 		| Comma separated file containing the trait of interest (e.g. a snp, genetic risk score or observed phenotype). variablelistfile 	| Tab separated file containing information about each phenotype, that is used to process them (see below). datacodingfile 		| Comma separated file containing information about data codings (see below). exposurevariable 	| Variable name as in exposurefile.